IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :DatasetMetadataValidatorScript
 +++++++++++++++++++++++++++++++

 An optional external script that validates dataset metadata during publishing.
 The script provided should be an executable that takes a single command line argument, the name of the file containing the metadata exported in the native json format.
+I.e., Dataverse application will be exporting the dataset metadata in json format, saving it in a temp file, and passing the name of the file to the validation script as the command line argument.
 The script should exit with a non-zero error code if the validation fails.
 If that happens, the dataset is left unpublished, and a failure message (customizable in the next setting below, `:DatasetMetadataValidationFailureMsg`) will be shown to the user.

 For example: